7 Most Infamous Cloud Security Breaches

 Marriott International revealed in 2018 a massive data breach that had exposed the personal data of as many as 500 million guests.
 The breach was the result of the acquisition of Starwood Hotels by the company in 2016, as the hackers had accessed Starwood’s networks as far back as 2014 and remained undetected for four years.
 Exposed information consisted of names, addresses, phone numbers, email addresses, passport numbers, Starwood Preferred Guest account details, date of birth, gender, arrival and departure dates, reservation dates, communication preferences, and loyalty program level details.
 Credit card numbers and expiration dates were exposed for some people.

-Marriott was severely criticized for its response to the breach, especially for the slow detection and disclosure.
+Marriott was severely criticised for its response to the breach, especially for the slow detection and disclosure.
 Investigations by several authorities, such as the UK’s Information Commissioner’s Office, are underway.
 The breach brought into focus the increasing threat of cyberattacks on big businesses and the susceptibility of sensitive personal information.
 It also highlighted the need for strong cybersecurity practices and timely incident response procedures to reduce the effects of such breaches.

 3. National Electoral Institute of Mexico